-Cigarette prices per sate very between $5.25 and $12.85 per pack.
+Cigarette prices per state vary between $5.25 and $12.85 per pack.
 With 20 cigarettes per pack, this ranges between $.26 and $.64 per cigarette.

 Only two states are outliers, with cigarette prices above $10 per pack.
 Illinois charges $11.50 per pack, and New York charges $12.85 per pack.
 While both of these states have large populations, there is no correlation between state population and how much they charge for a pack of cigarettes.

-The average cost for a pack of cigarettes is across all states is $6.96 cents per pack, or an average of $.35 per cigarette.
+The average cost for a pack of cigarettes is across all states is $6.96 per pack or an average of $.35 per cigarette.
 17 states have cigarette prices that fall above this average, and 23 states have prices that fall below this average.
 This means that states tend to have lower cigarette prices than higher.

-According to the American Lung association, the average smoker has 15 cigarettes a day.
+According to the American Lung Association, the average smoker has 15 cigarettes a day.
 On average, this costs them $5.25 a day, or $1,916.25 per year.
 In New York, the average smoker would spend $9.60 per day, or $3,504 every year.
-In the states that charge only $5.25 per pack (Missouri and Virginia), the average smoker would spend $3.90 a day, or $1,423.50 per year.
+In the states that charge only $5.25 per pack (Missouri and Virginia), the average smoker would spend $3.90 a day, or $1,423.50 per year.*

-Geographically, high cigarette prices tend to be concentrated in New York and the states north of it which comprise the “New England” area, as well as the upper midwest states of Illinois, Wisconsin, and Minnesota.
-Washington, Alaska, and Hawaii also have higher than average prices, but are not concentrated in a geographic area.
+Geographically, high cigarette prices tend to be concentrated in New York and the states north of it, which comprise the “New England” area, as well as the upper Midwest states of Illinois, Wisconsin, and Minnesota.
+Washington, Alaska, and Hawaii also have higher than average prices but are not concentrated in a geographic area.

-The north rocky mountain states, including Idaho, Wyoming, and North Dakota also have low prices, and are geographically concentrated.
+The north Rocky Mountain States, including Idaho, Wyoming, and North Dakota also have low prices and are geographically concentrated.
 In general, northern states are more likely to have higher cigarette prices than southern states.